CRAFT: Grounded Multi-Agent Coordination Under Partial Information: Experiments

-All selected models play 20 structures drawn from \craft{}'s structure evaluation set, spanning 7 simple, 8 medium, and 5 complex configurations with block counts ranging from 21 to 25 (mean 23.2).
-Every game starts from an empty board\footnote{\craft{} supports pre-filled boards for evaluation.
-For consistency across games with varying complexity, we only consider empty boards for all games.}.
-Each director is assigned a personality archetype~\citep{jung2023archetypes} or “personas”~\citep{sun2024buildingbetteraiagents} deterministically via a seeded hash of \texttt{(structure\_index, run)} to ensure consistent role assignments across all model evaluations.
-Each model--structure pair is run for 20 turns, where each turn consists of collecting responses from a randomized selection of one to three unique directors, followed by a builder move selection conditioned on the director discussion and up to five oracle-verified candidate moves.\footnote{The builder may select from oracle candidates when available; on turns where no valid oracle move exists the builder infers a move from director instructions alone.} The selected move is validated by the \craft{} game engine, which records per-turn construction progress metrics.
-To reflect natural multi-party conversation dynamics~\citep{ganesh2023survey}, director participation varies per turn—on average two directors contribute per turn.
-In the next turn, the current conversation history consisting of all\footnote{For turns where the conversation history contains $>$ 50 total messages, we truncate it to at most 40 previous messages to avoid context bloat.} prior director responses are shown the the directors, whereas the builder only gets to observe the current turn's director responses.
-For additional details on structures, oracle implementation and selected archetypes-personalities, see \Cref{tab:archetypes} in Appendix~\ref{app:structure_and_oracle}.
+We evaluate LLMs acting as the Directors and the Builder building 20 structures drawn from our evaluation set, spanning 7 simple, 8 medium, and 5 complex configurations with block counts ranging from 21 to 25 (mean 23.2).
+Every game starts from an empty board.
+Each Director is assigned a personality archetype~\citep{jung2023archetypes} or “persona”~\citep{sun2024buildingbetteraiagents}.
+This is done to meaningfully increase diversity in Director utterances so that they do not converge to similar templatic statements, and are assigned deterministically to ensure consistent roles across all model evaluations.
+A game for each model-structure combination consists of 20 communicative turns, each of which consists of collecting responses from a randomized selection of one to three unique Directors sequentially, followed by a Builder move selection conditioned on the Director discussion that updates the current board (See Fig.~\ref{fig:craft_overview}).
+This reflects natural multi-party conversation dynamics~\citep{ganesh2023survey}, where Director participation varies per turn---on average two Directors contribute per turn.
+Additionally, in each turn, the current conversation history of all prior Director responses is shown to the Directors, while the Builder only observes the current turn's Director responses.
+For details on structures and Director personalities, see \Cref{tab:archetypes} in Appendix~\ref{app:structure_and_oracle}.